 What are university rankings?

 Many university rankings have been familiar to the higher education field for already over a hundred years.
 They aim to provide fundamental information about the academic qualification of their listed universities, and they measure their ranks by specific quality indicators.
-These indicators and the methodology in which university rankings rank their universities vary from one to another.
+These indicators and the methodology of university rankings may vary from one to another.

 University rankings typically aim to measure the quality of a university in both a quantitative and qualitative way, emphasising on factors ranging from academic peer reviews to the number of publications in Nature and Science a university has to offer.